Jiarong90/Traffic-Forecast-ML/README.md

 The best results achieved was 64% accuracy with 12% recall on actual changed rows, over 62% persistence baseline

 Pipeline 2 - 3-stage pipeline - 3 task is decomposed into 3 stages.
 1. Gatekeeper - predicts if changes will occur.
-Recall is 80%, precision 50%
+Recall is 83%, precision 50%
 2. Router - predicts the direction of the change.
-80% accuracy
+80% accuracy for true changed rows
 3. Specialist models - Ascent Specialist and Descent Specialist.
 Predicts the magnitude of change for specified direction.

 **Results from this pipeline:**